shawnricecake/squant/README.md

-# EdgeQAT
+# Squant
-Official repo for the paper: [EdgeQAT: Entropy and Distribution Guided Quantization-Aware Training for the Acceleration of Lightweight LLMs on the Edge](https://arxiv.org/abs/2402.10787v1)
+Official repo for the paper: [Squat: Quant Small Language Models on the Edge](https://arxiv.org/abs/2402.10787v1)

 ## Implementation